krishang118/Earthquake-Visualizer/README.md

-# Earthquake Data Visualization & Analysis
+# Earthquake Visualizer

-An interactive Jupyter Notebook for fetching, visualizing, and analyzing global earthquake data using real-time information from the USGS Earthquake API.
+A system for fetching, visualizing, and analyzing global earthquake data using real-time information using the USGS Earthquake API.

 ## Features
 - **Fetch Real-Time Data:** Retrieve earthquake data for any date and magnitude range from the USGS API.